 Plan for a dentist visit which will help to ascertain if drooling while sleeping during pregnancy is because of any infection that is present in the mouth.
 Certain gum infections could lead to excess saliva production.
 Your doctor will also check if you might require a mouthguard to reduce drooling while sleeping during pregnancy.
 While generic mouthguards are available over the counter, your dentist will examine your condition and might suggest custom-fit mouthguards that may be more comfortable to your mouth.

 6. Change your sleeping position

 If you are a person sleeping on the side or your stomach, it is easy to find a fix to your drooling problem.
-The simple solution is switching to sleeping on your back.
+The simple solution is switching to sleeping on your back, especially in your first and early second trimesters.
 This is associated with gravity as the drooling usually happens when your mouth is angled downwards.
 If you want to sleep on your back, consider changing to a comfortable mattress.

 While the mentioned ones may not sound comfortable for pregnant women, this technique could be the best way to start a remedy for drooling while sleeping during pregnancy.
 You can also place a pillow underneath your knees to ease tension on your lower back.

 7. Choose the right pillow

 Whether you are a side sleeper or back sleeper, choosing the right pillow could make a huge difference.
 A simple way to stop drooling while sleeping during pregnancy is to change your sleeping pillow by your sleeping position.

 It may be embarrassing to find your pillow all wet after you wake up from your sleep.
 It could also be you wipe your mouth and wonder why you drool while sleeping during pregnancy.
 Drooling is common among pregnant women and is not something to be embarrassed about.